osmus/teachosm.org/sotmus/index.md

 * Workshop date/time: Sunday, 22 Oct 2017 9am-4pm.
 * Workshop location: University of Colorado, Boulder

+## Registration:
+You can attend the conference and the workshop for only $35 or attend the workshop for FREE!
+1. Register for the conference here using the code 'TEACHOSM' for the $35 reduced registration: https://ti.to/osmus/state-of-the-map-us-2017
+2. Then register for the FREE workshop

 ## Who should attend:
 * High School, community college, and university geography teachers
 * Other educators, vocational instructors, librarians who want to teach open mapping